codeigniter4/appstarter/README.md

 ## Installation & updates

-`composer create-project codeigniter4/appstarter` then `composer update` whenever there is a new release of the framework.
+`composer create-project codeigniter4/appstarter -s beta` then `composer update` whenever there is a new release of the framework.

 ## Setup